 If a student passes two-thirds of the classes taken but has not passed one or more of the courses listed above, the student may be conditionally promoted to the next grade.
-In order to be conditionally promoted, the student must show competency by successfully completing school- or district-designed competency modules (such as JCPSeSchool) prior to the beginning of the next school year.
+In order to be conditionally promoted, the student must show competency by successfully completing school- or district-designed competency modules (such as JCPSeSchool) prior to the beginning July 15 of the next school year.
 The work may be part of coursework, ESS, or tier two and three interventions from the Response to Intervention (RtI) process provided to the student.
-Ultimately, the student must demonstrate competency in the content areas listed above prior to transitioning from eighth to ninth grade.
+The school who assigns the competency modules/coursework for conditional promotion determines if the student has demonstrated competency, and is to be promoted.